glpi-project/doc-install/source/prerequisites.rst

 * ``session``: used for sessions support;
 * ``zlib``: used for handling of compressed communication with inventory agents, installation of gzip packages from marketplace and PDF generation.

+For GLPI 11.0, these additional PHP extensions are mandatory:

+* ``bcmath``: used for QRCodes generation;
+* ``mbstring``: used for multibyte chars support and charset conversion;
+* ``openssl``: used for handling of encrypted communication with inventory agents and OAuth 2.0 authentication.

 Optional extensions
 ^^^^^^^^^^^^^^^^^^^